-4.6 Planning for deficit balances
+4.5 Planning for deficit balances

 A governing body has no legal right to set a deficit budget without the consent of the Authority and should not presume that such consent will be granted.
 The Authority will consider approving a licensed deficit to a school in certain approved circumstances (see para.
-4.9).
+4.8).

-4.7 Charging of interest on deficit balances
+4.6 Charging of interest on deficit balances

 The Authority will charge interest on deficit balances.
 The charge will be based on the school's closing cumulative balance at the end of the financial year.
-To ensure that the school will effectively repay, in real terms, the deficit sum its value will be increased each year in line with any inflation increase applied to school budget shares.
+The Section 151 Officer will advise on the interest rate to be used, having due regard to the prevailing market interest rates and financial environment.
+The same interest rate will be used to calculate payments on surplus balances.

-4.8 Writing off deficits (see also section 3.6)
+4.7 Writing off deficits (see also section 3.6)